 KYOTO | CITY OF CULTURAL TREASURES

 Travel by limited express train to Kyoto this morning.
-Upon arrival in Kyoto, set out with your private guide, first visiting the Fushimi Inari Shrine, situated at the base of the mountain of the same name, and see many sculptural depictions on site of kitusune (foxes), considered spiritual messengers and worshipped in the Shinto religion.
+Upon arrival in Kyoto, set out with your private guide, first visiting the Fushimi Inari Shrine, situated at the base of the mountain of the same name, and see many on-site sculptural depictions of kitsune (foxes), considered spiritual messengers and worshipped in the Shinto religion.
 Next, proceed to Kyoto’s sake district to tour a sake brewery and sample the elixir brewed using the clean, soft water drawn up from underground springs.
 After a relaxing time, check in to your luxurious hotel.

 NARA | JAPAN’S SPIRITUAL HERITAGE

 Begin your day with a visit to Nara, where Japan’s first permanent capital was established in 710.
 Tour Todaiji Temple, a UNESCO World Heritage Site and one of the most historically significant Buddhist temples in Japan.
 Enter its spacious main hall to behold the Daibutsu — the largest bronze Buddha statue in the world.
 Stroll the grounds of Nara Park, which surround the temple, watching for the deer that roam free there.
 Next, visit Kasuga Shrine, a renowned Shinto shrine noted for its architecture and the distinctive style of its hanging lamps.
-Proceed to Kiyomizu Temple, another UNESCO World Heritage Site, dating to 780.
+Proceed to Kiyomizu-dera Temple, another UNESCO World Heritage Site, dating from 780.
 Enjoy vistas from the main hall, looking out from its mountain cliff-side perch, and visit the smaller shrines and temples on site, stopping at one to take part in a traditional tea ceremony.

 KYOTO | THE GOLDEN PAVILION & BAMBOO GROVE

-Today, discover the glittering Kinkaku-ji (Golden Pavilion), covered with gold leaf, surrounded by finely manicured green gardens and set on a lovely, tranquil pond.
+Today, discover the glittering Kinkaku-ji (Golden Pavilion), covered with gold leaf, surrounded by finely manicured green gardens; and set on a lovely, tranquil pond.
 Later, explore the Arashiyama Bamboo Grove, a lush oasis home to monkeys and towering stalks of bamboo.
 Bask in the magical atmosphere here, peacefully walking a winding path, as sunlight filters down through bamboo gently swaying in the breeze.
 Later, visit Togetsu Bridge, a picturesque span in keeping with the Japanese aesthetic.
 Then, stop by the centuries-old Nishiki Market, strolling its five-block-long stretch of shops and restaurants frequented by locals and visitors alike.

 After breakfast, transfer to Kansai International Airport or Itami Airport, both located just outside of Osaka, for your flight home.